ziptrigo/ziptrigo-apps/README.md

-# Ziptrigo Apps
+# ZipTrigo Apps

 A monorepo containing multiple Django-based microservices for the Ziptrigo platform.
 Services are developed independently but share common code and infrastructure.

 ## Architecture

 This repository contains two separate Django applications:

-- **users** - User authentication and authorization service (port 8010)
+- **users** - User authentication and authorization service
-- **qr_code** - QR code generation and management service (port 8020)
+- **qr_code** - QR code generation and management service

 ### Key Features

 - **Monorepo Structure**: Both services live in the same repository for easier code sharing and unified development
 - **Shared Configuration**: Common Django settings in `common/settings/base.py` reduce duplication
 - **Independent Deployment**: Each service has its own Dockerfile and can be deployed separately
 - **Docker Compose**: Local development orchestration for both services